miby00/eTodo/README.md

 2. Download eTodo from github using the "download.ZIP" button
 3. Extract the files
 4. Go into the folder eTodo/priv
 5. On Unix/Mac: run StartETodo.sh.
-On Windows: run StateETodo.bat
+On Windows: run StartETodo.bat

 Have patience: The first startup needs to create an empty TODO database.